Skip to main content

 After running the command, you'll see a list of Chameleon Experiences that are live, and you can search for a specific Experience to check why it may not be displaying.

-• chmln.Snippet.debug() - Checks if the Chameleon snippet is correctly installed
+Check if Chameleon is installed

 Check if Chameleon is Installed Properly